shreevatsa/tex/program/tangle/tangle-5.md

 We also need a way of getting from the actual name (sequence of characters) to its number, i.e. a way to look up names in the above arrays.
 This is explained in the next two sections.
 Of the different kinds of names mentioned so far, a binary search tree is used for module names (as they need to be recognized given a prefix), and a hash table is used for everything else.

 ## What we need to store: Pascal texts (replacements / equivalents)

+We also need to store “tokens”, but we'll discuss those later in Part 8.
+For now a brief discussion, as DEK mentions them in this section.

 Above in `byte_mem` we stored the names of modules, the names of macros, double-quoted strings, and Pascal identifiers.
 For all the kinds of identifiers other than Pascal identifiers, we also need to store **equivalents**: